SanderMertens/flecs/docs/Manual.md

 ```

 ### Iteration
-Applications can iterate hierarchies depth first with the `ecs_scope_iter` API in C, and the `children()` iterator in C++.
+Applications can iterate hierarchies breadth first with the `ecs_scope_iter` API in C, and the `children()` iterator in C++.
 This example shows how to iterate all the children of an entity:

 ```cpp
 ecs_iter_t it = ecs_scope_iter(world, parent);